The US financial system is extremely complicated and this series sheds light only on some corners of that system by focusing on the banking sector.

 This post studies how the Fed is involved in fiscal operations and how the U.S. Treasury is involved in monetary-policy operations.

 This post answers some FAQs about monetary policy and central banking.
-Each of them can be read independently.

 While details in operating procedures have changed through time, the federal funds rate has progressively gained in importance as a relevant operating tool since the 1920s.